UPOV CONVENTION A BRIEF INTRODUCTION:

-- Its exploitation is subject to the authorization of the breeder initial variety.
+- Its exploitation is subject to the authorization of the breeder’s initial variety.

 - The aim is to provide suitable incentives to all forms of plant breeding, thereby also facilitating the integration of biotechnological inventions, which may be protected by patents into modern plant breeding.

-4. Exceptions to the Breeders Rights: Where now specified to include that relevant Acts done for:
+4. Exceptions to the Breeders Rights were now specified to include the following relevant Acts done for:

-5. With respect to use of a protected variety for breeding other verities:
+5. With respect to usage of a protected variety for breeding other varieties:

 - The authorization of the breeder of the protected variety is not required in either in 1978 or 1991 Act as it is the Breeders Exemptions.

-- Acts done with these verities do not require the authorization of the breeder such as marketing.
+- Acts done with these varieties do not require the authorization of the breeder such as marketing.

 - As an optional exception to the Breeders’ Right, a provision on farm – seed was introduced which allows UPOV Members under certain circumstances:(a) to save seed within reasonable limits. (b) In a way which safeguards the legitimate interests of the breeder.